saffronjam/thesis/usability analysis/for-participants.md

 4. Describe, if any, the issues you encountered during the task.
 Were the issues related to KubeVirt, documentation, or other?

 ## Summary
 After you have completed the tasks, reflect on the overall experience of using KubeVirt.
-You may use the following questions as a guide, but feel free to discuss and compare them with other VM management systems you have used.
+You may use the following questions as a guide, but feel free to elaborate with your own thoughts.

 1. How would you compare the experience of using KubeVirt with other VM management systems you have used?
 2. How intuitive is the workflow of KubeVirt?
 Can you use it without reading the documentation?